 Lee Hartman (b.
 1979) holds degrees from the University of Missouri-Kansas City (D.M.A., M.M.) and the University of Delaware (B.M.).
 At the University of Delaware, he received a Dean’s Scholar position enabling him to pursue an individually designed academic program combining music education and composition.
 At the University of Missouri-Kansas City he served for three years as the Assistant Director to Musica Nova, the conservatory's new music ensemble, while teaching a variety of composition classes.
 In 2007 he was invited to both the Iceland Academy of the Arts in Reykjavík, Iceland and the Sichuan Conservatory in Chengdu, China to give lectures and master classes in composition.
 In 2007–08 he was Visiting Instructor in music theory at the University of Delaware where he taught freshman music theory, honors music theory, graduate orchestration, and private composition.
-He currently teaches at the University of Central Missouri in Warrensburg, MO and Park University and serves as Editor-in-Chief for KCMetropolis
+He currently teaches at the University of Central Missouri in Warrensburg, MO and serves as Editor-in-Chief for KCMetropolis

 Numerous ensembles including Orquesta Sinfónica Nacional del Paraguay, Project 60/40, UMKC Wind Symphony, California E.A.R.
 Unit, Schlaginstrumentengruppe, UMKC Wind Ensemble, UD Symphonic Band, itch, Pittsburgh State University Percussion Ensemble, Rice University Percussion Ensemble, Musica Nova, and Still Breathing have performed his works.
 Notable performances have taken place at the urban ecology of Arcosanti (designed by renowned Italian architect Paolo Soleri), as well at The Tank, Brevard Music Center, Schlern International Musical Festival, Kansas City Fringe Festival, University of Central Missouri New Music Festival, and at the National, National Student, and Regional levels by the Society of Composers, Inc. Hartman has also presented his research at the Music and Nature Symposium sponsored by Syracuse University and at the Midwest Association for Latin American Studies.
 His Six Etudes for Solo Vibraphone is published in Volume 44 of the SCI Journal of Scores.